-When you use this command from another component, the command facility will remain on the NetView component stack that is used with ROLL.
+When you use this command from another component, the command facility remains on the NetView component stack that is used with ROLL until the component ends.

 PARSE

 The PARSE command allows you to see how the status monitor parses a message.